jfoggo/WebAPK/README.md

 This is all you need!

 ### Description
 This repo contains a simple template for a chrome web-apk.
 A web-apk is an installable web-app that runs in a separate process instead of the browser window.
-To make a web-app installable, it has to meet some [specific criteria] (https://developers.google.com/web/fundamentals/app-install-banners).
+To make a web-app installable, it has to meet some [specific criteria](https://developers.google.com/web/fundamentals/app-install-banners).
 This code repository covers all these crierias.

 ### Usage
 Simply clone the complete repository, extend the app with some additional resource files and uplod the project to your webserver (eg. Github Pages).